microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 5. Once the Catalog attach and sync are complete, click on the 'Manage' dropdown and select ‘image definitions’- you can see image definitions imported
     a.
 [Optional] Choose one of the image definitions and select ‘Build’ - this action will generate a custom image to be used when creating dev boxes, thereby enhancing dev box creation times and achieving cost savings.
 This will take some time, so please move onto part 4 as it loads.

+# Part 5: Explore Dev Box Snapshot and Restore
+## Take a snapshot of your dev box to (later) restore

+To access the self-serve + use the Snapshot and Restore feature, follow these steps:

+1. Log in to the Developer Portal from here <a href="https://devportal.microsoft-ppe.com/?features=enabletakesnapshot">Microsoft developer portal</a>
+2. Select the Dev Box you wish to take a snapshot of.
+Click on the elipses `...`
+3. Click on "Take Snapshot."
+4. A dialog will appear showing the timestamp of the manual snapshot.
+5. Confirm the snapshot in the dialog.
+6. Your snapshot will be taken, which takes around 10 minutes.
+Once completed, your Dev Box can be used.

 # Part 6: Go to the Azure Portal and add additional governance to your dev box setup